basisjs/articles/en-US/tutorial/part1/index.md

 Let's continue improving the code.
 After all, it can be written even simplier.

-TODO Class `Item` is not used anywhere else anymore, so it makes no sense to store it in a variable.
+`Item` class is not used anywhere else anymore, so it makes no sense to store it in a variable.
 This class can be set directly in the config file.
 But this is not all we can do.
 When you create a new class or an instance, and one of its properties is a class, and we want to create a new class based on it, there is no need to create a class explicitly.
 One can simply set the object which extends an old class.
 It may sound complicated, but it really means only that one do not need to specify `basis.ui.Node.subclass`, just pass the object like this:

 ```js
 var Node = require('basis.ui').Node;